ringlej/ptxdist/doc/dev_manual.rst

     	--enable-debug \
     	--with-bar

-Note: We recommend to use this format with each parameter on a line of its own.
+.. note:: We recommend to use this format with each parameter on a line of its own.
 This format is easier to read and a diff shows more exactly any change.

 To do a fast check if this addition was successful, we run: